skellis46/slipbox/improvisation and the threshold of the self.md

 ### Serial sensory tracking

-The practice is repeatedly described by the two of us as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
+The practice is repeatedly described by the two of us as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement.
 Katye calls sensation the 'gateway threshold' (Coe, 14 February 2024 pm, conversation 11 of 13), and also describes tracking sensations: 'I noticed this, and then I noticed that and then I noticed this, or I stay with this' (Coe, 8 February 2024 am; conversation 6 of 13).
-This initial experience is not deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving as if in series from one bodily event to another.
+This initial experience is not deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving as if in series from one bodily _noticing_ to another.

-Movement and awareness appear to form a reciprocal process in which ‘sensing movement precipitates more movement, which precipitates more sensory information’ (Ellis, 4 May 2026).
-Katye, however, questions the circularity implied by reciprocity: she is ‘not saying that that’s not happening’, but experiences it as something that ‘just keeps going somewhere else’ (Coe, 2 February 2024 am; conversation 4 of 13), until the distinction between sensation and movement begins to blur.
+Movement and awareness appear to form a reciprocal process in which 'sensing movement precipitates more movement, which precipitates more sensory information' (Ellis, 4 May 2026).
+Katye, however, questions the circularity implied by reciprocity: she is 'not saying that that's not happening', but experiences it as something that 'just keeps going somewhere else' (Coe, 2 February 2024 am; conversation 4 of 13), until the distinction between sensation and movement begins to blur.

 ### Widening of attention

 Serial sensory tracking starts to diminish as attention widens.
 Katye describes this shift as if 'it spreads out.
 And therefore [...] the hierarchy of attention, it becomes like very flat' (Coe, 8 February 2024 am; conversation 6 of 13) and wide: 'a wideness of seeing and a wideness of feeling' (Coe, 1 February 2024 am; conversation 2 of 13).
 Such change from tracking to widening is as if the information presented to awareness through sensations in the body goes from happening in series to happening in parallel, and becomes less like attending to separate sensations and more akin to inhabiting a _field_ of bodily, perceptual and imaginal events.

-### Deep sensory improvising
+### Deep sensory dancing

-In the conversations with Rosemary, I describe what I believe to be the same experience as deep sensory improvisation as a 'flow of awareness' (Ellis, 4 May 2026).
-These are sensations which could be named sequentially but that do not feel sequential in experience:
+In the conversations with Rosemary, I describe the 'flow of awareness' (Ellis, 4 May 2026) as deep sensory dancing.
+These are sensations in the body which could be named sequentially but that do not feel sequential in experience:

 > Hands tingling, lower back — you could name it as a list, as if they are serial things or serial awarenesses in my body, but they feel much more like they're overlapping [...] as if I'm aware of it all at the same time (Ellis, 4 May 2026).

 This kind of experience of dancing feels full, effortless and hard to disturb, but there is also clearly a self present as the organiser: 'The feeling is of a [...] complex orchestra and I'm the conductor' (Ellis, 4 May 2026).
 That self is not necessarily grasping or forcing the dance, but it is still the one sensing, selecting and conducting.
-In other words, what I am calling deep sensory improvising still includes 'some self at the centre of this, noticing those things' (Ellis, 4 May 2026).
+In other words, what I am calling deep sensory dancing still includes 'some self at the centre of this, noticing those things' (Ellis, 4 May 2026).

 ### Being danced

-The improvisation continues to deepen but changes to being an experience without a conductor or organiser.
-There is no labelling and although awareness remains it does not feel as if it is _mine_ in the usual way; that my agency in the experience is diminished or displaced.
+The improvised dancing continues to deepen but changes to being an experience without a conductor or organiser.
+There seems to be no cognitive labelling or naming and although awareness remains it does not feel as if it is _mine_ in the usual way; that my agency in the experience is diminished or displaced.
 My sensitivity to time and space disappears as if those dimensions cease.
 The body does not vanish; the bounded, skin-contained, self-owned body vanishes.
-What appears instead is less like being _out of body_ or disembodied, and more like what I describe to Rosie as 'all body':
+What appears instead is less like being _out of body_ or disembodied, and more like what I describe to Rosemary as 'all body':

 > It doesn't sound right to me [...] if I were to say out of body.
 But actually, what it feels like, it's much more like [...] all body.
 It's like all there is.
 (Ellis, 19 May 2026).

 In being danced, 'I don't think I'm aware of a body encased by skin.
 So, _all body_ means that the skin dissolves' (Ellis, 19 May 2026).

-Crucially, there is no clear memory from within this experience when the organiser disappears and I know it only through the return to deep sensory dancing.
+Crucially, and worringly from a methodological perspective, there is no clear memory from within this experience when the organiser disappears, and I know it only through the return to deep sensory dancing.
 In the second interview with Rosemary, I describe this return as a change in which 'It feels like the _I_ disassembles.
 And then gets reconstituted' (Ellis, 19 May 2026).

 This reconstitution is not located in a single body part.
 Rather, ordinary embodied experience reappears as distributed sensation:

 > So I come back to my body in the regular way in which we inhabit it, that there's [...] weight in my elbows, I can feel pressure in my toes or under my feet or depending on [...] what position I am in the room [...]
 So that they become, I become.
-I re-awaken or become re-aware [...] of ... someone who has a body (Ellis, 19 May 2026).
+I re-awaken or become re-aware [...] of ... someone who _has_ a body (Ellis, 19 May 2026).

 Rosemary describes this return as 'refinding your edge', and I recognise it as a return to a skin-contained body: 'I'm in this skin [...]
 I'm aware of a boundary, a rather superficial boundary between interior and exterior' (Ellis, 19 May 2026).

-The difference between deep sensory improvising and being danced is stark even if the entry into being _all body_ is slippery and nigh impossible to pinpoint.
+The difference between deep sensory dancing and being danced is stark, even if the entry into being _all body_ is slippery and nigh impossible to pinpoint.
 Furthermore, my experiential hunch is that I oscillate between the two kinds of dancing.
-These are both clear phenomenological properties of these two experiences of deep dancing.
-First is that the experience of dancing without an organiser – being danced – only becomes clear once that organiser returns.
-Second is that the sense of an _I_ is oscillating between being and not being.
-In one conversation with Katye, I describe this oscillation as being 'up and over the threshold and down and over', with the line becoming 'much much grey or slippery' (Ellis, 14 February 2024 pm; conversation 11 of 13).
+Two phenomenological features of this relation are particularly clear.
+First, the experience of dancing without an organiser – being danced – only becomes apparent once that organiser returns.
+Second, the sense of an _I_ appears to oscillate between presence and absence.
+In one conversation with Katye, I describe this oscillation as being 'up and over the threshold and down and over', with the line becoming 'much much greyer or more slippery' (Ellis, 14 February 2024 pm; conversation 11 of 13).

 ### Ending / Return to ordinary life